kyeater/2020-11-12-agronomy-online/index.md

 Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
-  <strong>Requirements:</strong> Participants must bring a laptop with a
-  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+  <strong>Requirements:</strong> Participants will be provided with Zoom link and password prior to workshop.
+Participants should work on examples and instructional material during the workshop with either Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.), that they have administrative privileges on.
+Use of two monitors is encouraged if available to the participant.
+They should have the Python software package installed prior to the workshop (listed <a href="#setup">below</a>).
 </p>

 {% comment %}